-- He was one of the Founding Fathers (a leaders’ group which unified the Thirteen American Colonies, led the American Revolutionary War and built constitution for the United States of America) of the United States.
+- He was one of the Founding Fathers (a leaders’ group which unified the Thirteen American Colonies, led the American Revolutionary War, and built the constitution for the United States of America) United States.

 - In 1789, he was selected as the first president of the United States and held the seat till 1797.